CiscoSE/devnet-2126/lab/step2.md

 ```bash
 man ncs
 ```
-If you a response "No manual entry for ncs"  Then NSO is not running and we will need to start it.
+If you recieve a response "No manual entry for ncs"  Then NSO is not running and we will need to start it.

 ```bash
 source $HOME/ncs-4.7/ncsrc